-The command-line tools isabelle mkroot and isabelle build provide the primary means for managing Isabelle sessions, including options for presentation: "document=pdf" generates PDF output from the theory session, and "document\output=dir" emits a copy of the document sources with the PDF into the given directory (relative to the session directory).
+The command-line tools isabelle mkroot and isabelle build provide the primary means for managing Isabelle sessions, including options for presentation: "document=pdf" generates PDF output from the theory session, and "document_output=dir" emits a copy of the document sources with the PDF into the given directory (relative to the session directory).

-Alternatively, isabelle document may be used to turn the generated $\[MTEX]$ sources of a session (exports from its build database) into PDF, using suitable invocations of isabelle latex.
+Alternatively, isabelle document may be used to turn the generated LATEX sources of a session (exports from its build database) into PDF.